Sun Dogs (2017 film): Plot

-Ned, brain damaged during childbirth, is living with his mother Rose and his stepfather Bob.
-Ned's birthday is on September 11, so he repeatedly tries to enlist in the Marines.
+Ned, mildly brain damaged during childbirth, lives with his mother Rose and stepfather Bob.
+His birthday is on September 11, so he repeatedly tries to enlist in the Marines.
 He works as a janitor at a casino.
-Bob can't work, being in a lawsuit against his truck-driving company for his back injuries.
+Bob can't work, being in a lawsuit against his truck-driving company for back injuries.
 Rose is frustrated but stays strong for Ned.

-In Ned's latest attempt to enlist, Staff Sergeant Jenkins concocts a secret unit known as the Sun Dogs that watch over Al-Qaeda cells in the US, appealing to Ned's desire to save lives.
+In Ned's latest attempt to enlist, Staff Sergeant Jenkins concocts a secret unit known as the Sun Dogs that watch out for Al-Qaeda cells in the US, appealing to Ned's desire to save lives.
 Ned believes him, passing out business cards identifying himself as a Marine special operative.

-Ned encourages Rose to follow her dreams of becoming an EMT and moving to New York City.
-Rose realizes that she has been using Ned as an excuse and decides to finally go.
+Ned encourages Rose to follow her dreams of becoming an EMT and moving to NYC.
+Realizing she has been using Ned as an excuse, she decides to finally go.

-At the casino, Ned approaches Tally, unable to comprehend that she is a prostitute trolling for business.
-When she is thrown out of the casino, Ned tells her about his mission.
-Believing Ned to be a Marine, she helps with his investigation of his boss, Sameer Udday, whom Ned believes is an Al-Qaeda agent.
+At the casino, Ned approaches Tally, unaware she is a prostitute trolling for business.
+When she is thrown out of the casino, he tells her about his mission.
+Believing Ned to be a Marine, Tally helps with his investigation of his boss, Sameer Udday, who Ned believes is an Al-Qaeda agent.

 They grow close during multiple stakeouts of Udday, trailing and filming him.
 Tally, talented at filmmaking, makes and edits videos they submit as "evidence" to Jenkins.
 They enter the casino and steal Udday's emails.
 When Tally is seen, she is almost arrested for trespassing until Ned uses the sleeper hold on the security guard.
-Ned gets fired and Bob bails him out of jail.
+He gets fired and Bob bails him out of jail.

 Ned invites Tally to Thanksgiving, but she is hesitant, having previously attempted to solicit Bob.
-Tally tells Ned about her mother's suicide; she had felt invisible and, before dying, wrote that if anyone said hello to her before she reached the bridge, she wouldn't kill herself.
+She tells Ned about her mother's suicide; she had felt invisible and, before dying, wrote that if anyone said hello to her before she reached the bridge, she wouldn't kill herself.
 Tally declares Ned is a caring person and that he would've seen her and said hi.
 Realizing that she cares about him, she accepts the dinner invite.